DIARY - Italy to March 31

 ISTAT releases December orders and sales data (0900 GMT) and January final CPI and HICP data (1000 GMT).

 Treasury announces sale of 6-month BOT bills, with relative amounts to be auctioned on Feb.
-26.
+26.ù

 Treasury announces sale of BTP and CCTeu bonds, with relative amounts to be auctioned on Feb.
 27.